geudde/attic-chest/pages/13.reference/01.porden/docs.md

 hundred leagues extend an immense number of caverns lined with stalactiti- ous concretions, and ilieir floors covered with bones.
 Two thirds of these belong to two species of bear which no longer exist.
-These animals must have Jived and died in the caverns where their remains are (bund ; and as carnivorous animals are solitary, each cavern must have contained only one, or perhaps a pair.
+These animals must have Jived and died in the caverns where their remains are (bund; and as carnivorous animals are solitary, each cavern must have contained only one, or perhaps a pair.
 What a long succession of generations does this render necessary, to produce the accumulation of bones which lias long supplied